jblayter/SDM-Playbook/team-enablement/retros.md

 - What should we try next?

 **Closing Shoutout (Slack):**
-> 🙌 Big thanks to everyone for today’s retro — action items are in Jira, and special shoutout to Alex for improving the build pipeline last sprint.
+> Big thanks to everyone for today's retro — action items are in Jira, and special shoutout to Alex for improving the build pipeline last sprint.

----

 ## Success Metric
-👉 Retros consistently produce 2–3 actionable improvements per sprint, and the team sees measurable progress in collaboration, delivery speed, and morale over time.
+Retros consistently produce 2–3 actionable improvements per sprint, and the team sees measurable progress in collaboration, delivery speed, and morale over time.